Uninett/nav/NOTES.rst

 These configuration files changed:

+* :file:`nav.conf`: New options have been added.
+Some of these will be *required*, as the new build system will no longer build their values into the NAV binaries and libraries.
+All of them are present in the new example config file:

+  ``NAV_USER``
+    **REQUIRED**: Which user to run NAV processes as.
+  ``PID_DIR``
+    **REQUIRED**: Which directory to store process PID files in.
+  ``LOG_DIR``
+    **REQUIRED**: Which directory to store log files in.
+  ``UPLOAD_DIR``
+    Where to store images uploaded through the web interface.
+This option has a default value based on the system build parameters, but it is recommended to verify its value with your system.
 * :file:`smsd.conf`: The ``loglevel`` option is no longer supported.
 Use :file:`logging.conf` to configure log levels.
 * :file:`alertengine.conf`: The ``loglevel`` option is no longer supported.
 Use